-Around 350 people could be affected by these proposals.
-Comments on them focused on the value of day care for older and disabled people ("People like to interact with people like themselves") and carers ([day care helps] "some extremely complex individuals - it would impact on carers if this was not available").
-Carers often rely on the time while their cared-for person is at day care to attend to other matters - or simply have time for themselves ("I don't think carers are taken seriously.
+Comments on these proposals focused on the value of day care provision for older and disabled people ("People like to interact with people like themselves") and carers ([day care provides help to] "some extremely complex individuals - it would impact on carers if this was not available").
+Carers often rely on the time while their cared-for person is at day care to attend to other matters - or simply to have time for themselves ("I don't think carers are taken seriously.
 They don't appreciate how hard it is for parents supporting adult disabled children; we don't have a life").
-It was noted that day care has been reduced over the years ("[people with disabilities] don't do the holidays or activities they used to do") and people were asked to pay more "for less of a service".
+It was noted that day care has been reduced over the years ("[people with disabilities] don't do the holidays or activities they used to do") and that people were being asked to pay more "for less of a service".